rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 ## Get it running
 0. Make sure to update your BIOS, disable VT-d, disable CSM support and enable XHCI Hand-off (for Airdrop/Continuity/Sidecar)
 1. Create an macOS Catalina/Big Sur USB-Installer Stick, install OpenCore and copy my EFI folder ([how?](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D#installation-notes))
-2. Generate a new serial number, motherboard id, ROM (that's your mobo's mac address without dots) and SMUUID (make sure serial number is **invalid** in order to iMessage/Facetime to work) ([how?](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/skylake#explanation-5) + [this tool](http://mackie100projects.altervista.org/download-clover-configurator/))
+2. Generate a new serial number, motherboard id, ROM (that's your mobo's mac address without dots) and SMUUID (make sure serial number is **invalid** in order to iMessage/Facetime to work) ([how?](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo) + [this tool](https://mackie100projects.altervista.org/download-opencore-configurator/))
 3. Boot the new macOS partition

 ## What works
-- macOS Catalina and Big Sur
+- macOS Big Sur (probably Catalina too, use release v1.1 if it doesn't)
 - WiFi and Bluetooth + Airdrop + Sidecar + Continuity (OOB thanks to Fenvi T919)
 - Audio
 - HDMI/DP (OOB thanks to 6900 XT)